-Undefeated Texas 18 Wheeler Truck Accident Lawyers Win Record Settlement in Deadly I-35 Crash
+Undefeated Texas 18 Wheeler Truck Accident Lawyers Win Record Settlement in Deadly Fort Worth I-35 Crash

-Zehl & Associates is pleased to announce a record-breaking $35 million settlement on behalf of the Longoria family.
+Zehl & Associates is pleased to announce a record-breaking $35 million settlement on behalf of the Longoria family – the #1 largest single-plaintiff personal injury settlement in Fort Worth history.

-On the evening of September 11, 2023, a Ben E. Keith truck crashed into Susana Longoria, killing her at the scene.
-Susana had pulled over on the left side of Interstate 35 in Fort Worth, Texas after being involved in a small fender-bender.
+A Ben E. Keith truck crashed into Susana Longoria, tragically killing her at the scene.
+Susana had pulled over on the left side of Interstate 35 in Fort Worth, Texas after being involved in a minor fender-bender.
 She was only on the road for around 2 minutes before Ben E. Keith driver, Larry Czaplinski, crashed into her and others on the shoulder of the road.
-She left behind her parents and her young daughter.
+She left behind her parents and young daughter.

-Our truck accident attorneys were quick to discovery that portion of Interstate 35 has “No Trucks in Left Lane” signs posed along the route.
+Our Texas truck accident lawyers quickly discovered that the portion of Interstate 35 where the crash occurred has “No Trucks in Left Lane” signs posted along the route.
 Despite this, Ben E. Keith’s driver was in the left lane leading up to the crash.

 Ben E. Keith adamantly denied gross negligence leading up to trial.
-However, during the course of the lawsuit, Zehl & Associates discovered that the safety department at Ben E. Keith, one of the nation’s largest food distributors, removed all dash cameras from their vehicles before this crash occurred.
+However, during the course of the truck accident lawsuit, Zehl & Associates discovered that the safety department at Ben E. Keith, one of the nation’s largest food distributors, removed all dash cameras from their vehicles before this crash occurred.
 Ben E. Keith in years prior had utilized a full-scale driver monitoring system that used both forward- and rear-facing cameras.
-At the time of the crash, though, Ben E. Keith did not have any cameras in any of its vehicles.
+At the time of the crash, though, Ben E. Keith did not have any cameras in any of its vehicles because the company had made the decision to remove them.

 Zehl & Associates attorneys also discovered the driver’s cell phone was active at the time of the crash.
 Zehl Associates hired one of the best forensic cell phone examiners in the country, who downloaded the contents of the driver’s two cell phones, company tablet, and Apple Watch.
 The downloads showed the driver had an application open at the time of the crash on his company-issued cell phone.
 Because of this, Zehl’s distracted driving expert concluded that Ben E. Keith’s driver was distracted at the time of the crash.